Zackius/books-stroe/README.md

-# Library App
+# Book-Store
-Simple overview of use/purpose.
-A simple library aplication that can be used in storing your books.
+A simple book store  aplication that can be used in storing your books.

 ## Description